damko/phpteamup/README.md

     **Additional details** the application will be a RESTful API with no GUI **Tags**: phpunit, testing

-> Jenny's statement gets published
+> Monalisa's statement gets published

 > Vladimir and Stella are young students with little or no experience who have heard about the importance of testing.
-They apply to Jenny's project.
+They apply to Monalisa's project.

 > Mario feels quite confident with PHPunit but he's a bit rusty on git because he rarely works in team.
-He applies to Jenny's project too.
+He applies to Monalisa's project too.

-> Jenny gets notified about the join-requests and speaks with them all.
+> Monalisa gets notified about the join-requests and speaks with them all.
 She drops Stella because she lacks the basics but she feels good with all the others.
 So she approves their requests.
 A team just born.

 > The team asks the available mentors listed in [phpmentoring.org](http://dev.app.phpmentoring.org/mentors) for support.

 > Jing accepts to be a mentor.
-He reads Jenny's statement, talks to the team and helps them to tackle the problem from the right angle.
+He reads Monalisa's statement, talks to the team and helps them to tackle the problem from the right angle.

 > The team starts working on the project and goes back to the mentor for help only when stuck.